18F/handbook/_pages/how-we-work/glossary.md

     * GSA two-factor authentication
     * BookIT
     * Logging on to `gsa-wireless`

+* **FAS** - The [Federal Acquisition Service](https://www.gsa.gov/about-us/organization/federal-acquisition-service) is a GSA office dedicated to helping federal agencies buy products and services.
+TTS is part of FAS.

 * **Front end developer** - The people who work on the parts of the site that you see, making the page look the way it's supposed to, have buttons in the right places, etc. They write HTML, CSS, and usually JavaScript (though it can be anywhere from "I've copied-and-pasted a couple of things" to expert).